-I have a great love for sweet potatoes.
-There was a time when I wouldn’t think twice about them.
+I have a great love for sweet potatoes and these baked sweet potato shoestring fries are my extension of that love!
+There was a time when I wouldn’t think twice about sweet potatoes.
 Those days are long gone and I have been finding as many ways as I can to enjoy their sweetness, nutrition and versatility.
-These baked shoestring fries are yet another great way to enjoy this wonderful root vegetable!
+These shoestring fries are yet another great way to enjoy this wonderful root vegetable!

 But wait a minute!
 You can also try using a julienne tool (shown below) making very thin shoestring fries and get a little more crispiness out of them if cooked just right.
 I encourage you to try both ways suggested here to find the perfect shoestring fry for you.